 As a Doctor of Physical Therapy, Why Did I Choose to Join Activcore?

 When I was first accepted into physical therapy school, my goal was to work in an outpatient orthopedic setting.
-I envisioned treating highly motivated athletes with the latest technologies so that I could provide a meaningful change in their lives.
+I envisioned treating highly motivated athletes with the latest tools and technologies so that I could provide a meaningful change in their lives.
 The first two years of my doctorate level program emphasized academics and research.
 The third (and final) year emphasized clinical learning through 4 different clinical rotations.
 Fortunately for me, my last rotation was at Activcore.

 Read MORE